DHDcc/autodnd/README.md

 # AutoDnD

-A small Bash script that automatically disables and re-enables notifications when a window is in full screen mode on Hyprland.
+A small POSIX compliant shell script that automatically disables and re-enables notifications when a window is in full screen mode on Hyprland.

 ## Installation

 ### Dependencies:
 - hyprland
+- jq
 - socat
 - swaync